 Technical implementation in Excel

 The baseline sales are calculated with a formula, that corresponds to the previous equation.
 We also calculate the squared error for all the weeks without any promotions.
 The least squares method allows us to create the trend for the baseline sales.

 Now that everything is set up, you can use the excel solver to find optimal values for the growth rate (a) and reference point(b).
-If you have not used the solver before, you should enable it in Excel.
+If you have not used the solver before, you need to enable it in Excel.
 Set the variable cells to match with your chosen values on the spreadsheet.
 Next you should select MSE as the goal cell and make sure that it is minimized.
-In this particular case you could choose which ever solver.
+In this particular case you could choose whichever solver.

 Clicking ‘solve’ should provide you the values for a and b and your baseline sales should match the actual sales outside the campaign period.
 These baseline values can now be used to calculate the campaign lift.

 In the beginning we also mentioned seasonality.
 To consider seasonality for a period of 52 weeks, you could add a feature column with the following formula:

 This data should be then included to the baseline calculation: